What is the BackPack Program?

 Since it’s inception in 2007 at our regional food bank, their BackPack Program has expanded to over 90 schools in 14 counties and is now serving over 2,600 children per week.
 More than 40,000 backpacks were sent home throughout the 2015-16 school year.

 BackPack menus each week include:

 ~ 2 breakfast items (cereal,oatmeal,granola bars)

-~ 3 entrees (mac & cheese, tuna fish, soup, canned pasta)
+~ 3 entrees (mac & cheese, tuna fish, peanut butter and jelly, soup, canned pasta)

 ~ 2 100% juice boxes